aditya-88/ASAP/README.md

 Made and tested on Mac OS X 10.11.4 with Pyhton 3.4, BioPython 1.66, EMBOSS 6.5.7, SEQTK, CLUSTALW2 2.1

+*Python Package: `easygui` is required for the installer but not the ASAP code.*

 You can download these freely available softwares from the below given links:

 ```text